mhrdad91/Mini-Rag-presentation/README.md

 pip install unsloth_zoo diffusers torchvision
 ```

-**macOS users:** Unsloth requires NVIDIA/AMD/Intel GPUs and will NOT work on Apple Silicon.
-The RAG demo works perfectly without GPU on all platforms.
+**Note:** Unsloth requires NVIDIA/AMD/Intel GPUs and will NOT work on Apple Silicon.

+The RAG demo works perfectly without GPU on all platforms!

 4. **Set up environment variables:**